thacherT1D/webdevstuff/JavaScript_Object_Model/Prototypes.desc.md

 var minionTwo = {};
 ```

 Minions can talk and love bananas.
-Lets create a function named `sayBanana()`:
+Lets create a method named `sayBanana` on our minions:

 ```javascript
 minionOne = {